alxndrdiaz/hclust_mix/README.md

 Where:
 1. -n : enable normalization
 2. -f : enable feature selection
-3. -p : enable pruning
+3. -p : enable pruning of the initial weight matrix
 4. N : Number of steps to search attractors (for example 100 or 1e2)

 Now, let's run the script using the example data set: